- Email: David.Carrier@lewisbrisbois.com

 David J. Carrier is a partner in the Minneapolis office of Lewis Brisbois and member of the Products Liability, Complex Business & Commercial Litigation, and Labor & Employment Practices.

 David's singular goal as a litigator is to protect the most important parts of his clients' business—their products and customers, their employees and trade secrets, and the threat to their bottom line from high-exposure class actions.

 This focus has led David to represent national and international businesses in commercial, class action, and trade secret disputes in courtrooms across the country.
 David has defended a wide range of products liability actions, including manufacturers of Class II and III medical devices, industrial chemicals and cleaning products, and exercise equipment.
-An accomplished legal writer and tactician, David has led successful motion practice efforts asserting complex jurisdictional defenses and defending large financial institutions against high-exposure consumer class actions, including ones alleging violations of FACTA, FCRA, RESPA, TILA, FDCPA, and involving allegedly defective products, including industrial chemicals.
+An accomplished legal writer and tactician, David has led successful motion practice efforts asserting complex jurisdictional defenses and defending large financial institutions against high-exposure class actions, including ones alleging violations of FACTA, FCRA, RESPA, TILA, FDCPA, and involving allegedly defective products, including industrial chemicals.